lyz-code/blue-book/docs/writing/build_your_own_wiki.md

 author: Lyz
 ---

-!!! note "This page is an early version of a WIP"
+!!! warning "This page is an early version of a WIP"

+If you don't want to start from scratch, you can [fork the blue book](forking_this_wiki.md) and start writing straight away.

 # Enable clickable navigation sections